 The University's Student Engagement & Success Unit (SESU) undertakes research and analyses data relating to student engagement.
+The source of the data is the Istudentsurvey.ie (query this!)

-Academic Registry maintains and controls the University's student records through its student records system (SI), from which various officers and offices can extract and tailor data to generate reports.
+Overseen by the Academic Registry Division, ACADEMIC REGISTRY maintains and controls the University's student records through its student records system (SI), from which various officers and offices can extract and tailor data to generate reports.
 Reports are generated from SI for relevant internal stakeholders at institutional level (e.g. Academic Council and Executive Committee) and local level (e.g. course review boards).
 Reports are generated from SI as required for external stakeholders, such as the HEA and the Department of Education and Skills.

-A list of University programmes is generated annually by Academic Registry from SI for submitting to the HEA.
+A list of University programmes is generated annually by ACADEMIC REGISTRY from SI for submitting to the HEA.
+Twice a year (mid-semester), a 'not-registered' report is generated by ACADEMIC REGISTRY from SI and sent to the HEA and grant-funding bodies (e.g. SUSI).
 The security of SI is maintained through access levels, which are controlled by ITD and the system administrator in the units that use SI.
 Academics input their students' assessment results into the system, and data integrity scripts are run (Oracle Discoverer) to check the accuracy and completeness of the data.